 Asheville Hiking Clubs & Group Hikes

 The Carolina Mountain Club, now over 80 years old and the oldest Hiking and Trail Maintaining Club in Western NC, fosters the enjoyment of the mountains of Western North Carolina and adjoining regions.
 They lead 175 hikes per year, maintain 400 miles of trail, build new trails, and promote the conservation of the trails and natural scenery.
-Join them on a hike.
+Join them on a guided hike.

 The Montreat Trail Club is made up of volunteers, supporters, and conference center staff members, and works with the Montreat Conference Center to maintain hiking trails, conduct hikes, and provide environmental education opportunities.
 Membership is not required to participate in Trail Club hikes or work with a trail crew, but a new membership does entitle the member to a Montreat Trail Club patch and a subscription to The Wanderer, the Trail Club’s quarterly newsletter.